Mesothelioma Gene Therapy

 The most obvious gene therapy approach is to fix the genetic fault that causes cells to become cancerous in the first place.
 To perform this medical feat, however, scientists have to overcome two major challenges.

 First, researchers have not been able to pinpoint a specific gene that can stop the progression of mesothelioma in most patients.
-The likeliest candidates are natural “tumor-suppressing genes” that prevent genetic mutations or ensure mutant cells self-destruct before they grow into tumors.
-The p53 gene, the BAP1 gene and microRNA gene 16 have all been studied as genes that may be able to stop the progression of mesothelioma.
+The likeliest candidates are natural “tumor-suppressing genes.”
+They prevent genetic mutations or ensure mutant cells self-destruct before they grow into tumors.

 Chemotherapy Guided by ‘Suicide Genes’

-The same vectors that could carry tumor-suppressing genes could also insert artificial “suicide genes” into cancer cells.
+Vectors could also insert artificial “suicide genes” into cancer cells.

-If researchers can develop a vector that infects all the cells in a tumor while leaving the rest of the body’s cells alone, it would enable a special form of targeted chemotherapy called suicide gene therapy.
-The artificial suicide gene causes cancer cells to produce an enzyme that converts an otherwise harmless drug into a lethal toxin, so the drug kills cancer cells while leaving healthy cells unharmed.
+Researchers want to develop a vector that infects all the cells in a tumor while leaving the rest of the body’s cells alone.
+It would enable a special form of targeted chemotherapy called suicide gene therapy.

 Engineering Viruses to Target Cancer Cells